mozilla/firefox-translations-training/README.md

 #### Interactive usage:

 1. Create an empty directory
-2. Create file `.compute` like this:
+2. Create a file `.compute` in the directory:
 ```
 # install any development dependencies
 apt-get update